lfcuser/LaravelRolePermission/README.md

 Update laravel-role-permission.php for your project

-Add \Lfcuser\LaravelRolePermission\Middleware\RolePermissionMiddleware on your middleware chain OR extend your BaseController from \Lfcuser\LaravelRolePermission\Middleware\AccessResourceController
+Add \Lfcuser\LaravelRolePermission\Middleware\RolePermissionMiddleware on your middleware chain OR extend your BaseController from \Lfcuser\LaravelRolePermission\Http\Controllers\AccessResourceController

 Add API if you need: